Italian police raid ex-hedge fund manager Micalizzi

-LONDON/ZURICH Italian police have raided two properties and launched a fraud investigation into ex-fund manager Alberto Micalizzi, whose hedge fund collapsed during the credit crisis losing investors hundreds of millions of dollars.
+LONDON/ZURICH Italian police have raided two properties and launched a fraud probe into ex-hedge fund manager Alberto Micalizzi, a researcher at Italy's Bocconi University, who ran hedge fund DD Growth Premium until its collapse during the credit crisis.

 "We found some very significant materials," said Robledo, who is leading the investigation along with fellow public prosecutor Tiziana Siciliano.

+The raids come after Britain's Serious Fraud Office last year dropped a criminal investigation into Micalizzi's London-based fund firm Dynamic Decisions Capital Management due to a lack of evidence.

-In a statement on Wednesday Micalizzi, 43, said that reports in the Italian press regarding Dynamic Decisions' investments referred to last year's Serious Fraud Office investigations.
+In a statement on Wednesday Micalizzi said that reports in the Italian press regarding Dynamic Decisions investments referred to last year's Serious Fraud Office investigations.

 Micalizzi is considering possible legal action to safeguard his interests, the statement said.